TopicSec/topicsec.github.io/_posts/2021-10-27-you-autocomplete-me.md

 - Data Poisoning : It exploits a much broader attack surface.
 Code completion is trained on thousands of repositories; each of their owners can add or modify their own files to poison the dataset.
 Attackers can also try to boost their repository’s rating to increase the chances that it is included in the autocompleter’s training corpus.
 Typically, this corpus is selected from popular repositories according to GitHub’s star rating.

 ![](/assets/img/2021-10-27-you-autocomplete-me/5.jpeg)

+### Evaluation

+For evaluation of their model poisoning and data poisoning attacks, the paper added trigger lines to 1500 randomly sampled files that were similar to their training set.
+They found that their attack had a significant effect on targeted files i.e. the target attacks were highly effective.
+More details can be found in the paper itself.

 ## Discussion